 Anonymous posted messages on Twitter describing attacks against hundreds of Brazilian sites that share the URL 'df.gov.br,' which are owned by the government of the federal capital in Rio de Janeiro.
 The Federal District press office denied Saturday that the hackers succeeded in shutting down the websites.
 The Internet news site G1, owned by television network Globo, confirmed the early morning computer attacks but said the Federal District's 24-hour-a-day information technology team was able to stop them.
 In further Megaupload retaliation, hacker group Anonymous takes down CBS.com.
 Hacker collective Anonymous continues to strike at sites around the Web in retaliation for the government shuttering Megaupload.com, and today the notorious group briefly took down broadcast network CBS’s homepage.

 Anonymous has a long history of attacking government and business websites, and on Thursday the organization intermittently shut down the Department of Justice and Universal Music‘s websites.
 The collective said through various channels that it was retaliating for the shut down of popular file-sharing site Megaupload.com.
 Anonymous also recently made headlines for hacking into Stratfor’s website and database, stealing credit card information and other sensitive details.
 Anonymous took down CBS.com in a rather unusual manner earlier today.
 As Gizmodo points out, the CBS takedown wasn’t a standard distributed denial-of-service (DDoS) attack because the CBS homepage only showed an index page with a single file.

 Anonymous Deletes CBS, Universal Sites; is Xbox Live Next?
 Trojaner-Board - Viren und Trojaner entfernen - kostenlos.
 Anonymous Retaliates For Megaupload Shutdown – DoJ, UMG, RIAA and MPAA go Down. #OpMegaupload.
 Megaupload Takedown.
 MegaUpload Takedown Proves SOPA and PIPA Are Unnecessary.
 It has been a huge week when it comes to protecting intellectual property and defending the freedom of the Internet.

 Following a massive blackout on Wednesday to oppose pending SOPA legislation, the United States government took down MegaUpload.com--demonstrating why we don’t need SOPA in the first place.
 Debate has been raging on Capitol Hill over two pending bills--SOPA (Stop Online Piracy Act) in the House, and PIPA (Protect Intellectual Property Act) in the Senate.
-UPDATE: Anonymous takes down DoJ, UMG websites - attack on Whitehouse.gov underway.
-Anonymous has launched a pair of operations in response to the takedown of the Megaupload.com site earlier today by the FBI and other authorities and continued support for the Stop Online Piracy Act by members of Congress.
+Supporters insist that copyright violations and intellectual property theft are a rampant online epidemic, and that sweeping, draconian legislation is the only viable solution.

 So far, the sites of the Justice Department, Universal Music Group, and several congressional sites have been affected.
 The attacks began as Anonymous' Sabu called for people to boycot paid media in all forms and supporting torrent and file sharing sites.
 "This new, massive operation, will target on SOPA/PIPA in a way that the government was not expecting," he posted on Twitter.
 "We are going to starve the beast.

 " In response to the arrest of Megaupload.com's founders, he said, "This is the governments way of saying: 'How nice of you protest SOPA/PIPA.
 Anonymous splinter group now targeting Democrats for SOPA support.
 SOPA and PIPA may be in zombie mode, having burned up in the fire of SOPA “Blackout Day” protests and the largest attack by Anonymous on record, but activists who opposed the legislation understand that the Internet wars have only just begun.